sylhare/sylhare.github.io/_posts/2020/2020-04-01-Riding-docker-like-a-cowboy.md

 ### Some override examples

-Here are some tips, I found useful in different occasion to make your docker run.
+Here are some tips, I found useful on different occasions to make your docker run.

  - Running detached using `-d`: